akl-01/spark-hadoop-practice/README.md

 ```

 ### Put the dataset into HDFS
-1. Go to `spark-hadoop-lab` directory:

-2. Put the dataset into namenode:
+1. Put the dataset into namenode:
 ```bash
 docker cp data/earthquake.csv namenode:/
 ```